 Farmer Regulated market Wholesaler Rice mill Wholesaler Retailer

-After harvesting the produce, farmers sell the produce to wholesalers through regulated market where farmers get better price for their produce.
-In regulated market buying and selling is regulated by the state government with market committee.
+After harvesting the produce, farmers sell the produce to wholesalers through regulated markets where farmers get better prices for their produce.
+In a regulated market buying and selling is regulated by the state government with a market committee.

 Marketing Channel 2